WilCleaveland/wilcleaveland.github.io/experience.md

 ### Inbound Marketing Project Manager

 #### RYP Marketing
-* Monitored changing standards for white-hat SEO and implement relevant techniques on client sites
+* Monitored changing standards for white-hat SEO and implemented relevant techniques on client sites
 * Teamed with account managers and sales staff to effectively inform prospects and current clients of the agency's work
 * Immersed myself in clients' industry verticals to develop compelling, relevant content across multiple channels